 Blood pressure medicine and alcohol consumption is an interaction that should always be reviewed with a pharmacist, although many blood pressure meds and alcohol are safe to combine in moderation.
 Alcohol and blood pressure medication drug interactions may be taken for granted leading to hypotension (low blood pressure) in some cases.

-Drinking on steroids (corticosteroids, or antiinflammatory medications like prednisone) can lead to stomach bleeding and ulceration.
-NSAID and alcohol use can also cause stomach problems like ulcers.
+Drinking while taking steroids (corticosteroids, or anti-inflammatory medications like prednisone) often used for pain can lead to stomach bleeding and ulcers.
+NSAIDs like ibuprofen (Advil, Motrin) or naproxen (Aleve) and alcohol use can also cause stomach problems like ulcers.

 Side Effects of Alcohol and Medication

 Why is it dangerous to mix alcohol with drugs?
 When mixing alcohol and medications, various side effects that might occur include: